ceph/ceph/doc/architecture.rst

 and all the clients that communicate with them.
 CRUSH uses intelligent data replication to ensure resiliency, which is better suited to hyper-scale storage.
 The following sections provide additional details on how CRUSH works.
-For a detailed discussion of CRUSH, see `CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data`_.
+For an in-depth, academic discussion of CRUSH, see `CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data`_.

 .. index:: architecture; cluster map